cozy-creator/ts-client/README.md

 This is a TypeScript-Fetch client for interacting with our Gen-Server.
-It was auto-generated using our [OpenAPI-specification](https://github.com/cozy-creator/gen-server/tree/dev/openapi/v1/openapi.yaml).
+It follows the Gen-Server's [OpenAPI-specification](https://github.com/cozy-creator/gen-server/tree/dev/openapi/v1/openapi.yaml).

 Add the client package to your project: